plowsh/plow-stack/README.md

 ==========

-Each plow stack is an end-to-end [Cloud Native Buildback](https://buildpacks.io/) platform curated specifically for use with plow.
+Each plow stack is an end-to-end [Cloud Native Buildback](https://buildpacks.io/) builder curated specifically for use with plow.